opallab/cs886-winter-2025/README.md

 ## Final Project
 There is one main deliverable of your project, a 6-page paper and (if relevant) the source code of your project with instructions to run your code.
-Note that you are allowed to use the mid-term project (3 pages) as a foundation for this project.
+Note that you are allowed to use the midterm project (3 pages) as a foundation for this project.

 Options for the final project: